A Discrete Bouncy Particle Sampler: Further simulation studies

-Consider a $k$-state, continuous-time Markov chain $Z_t$ started from state $1$, and a Poisson process $N_t$ whose rate $\lambda_t$ is a fixed function of $Z_t$.
-The doubly-stochastic process is parameterised by the rate matrix for the Markov chain, $Q$, and a vector of rates for the Poisson process, $\lambda$, where $\lambda_i,~(i=1,\dots,k)$ is the rate of $N_t$ when $Z_t=i$.
+Finally, we consider a $k$-state, continuous-time Markov chain $Z_t$ started from state $1$, and a Poisson process $N_t$ whose rate $\lambda_t$ is a fixed function of $Z_t$.
+The doubly-stochastic process is parameterized by the rate matrix for the Markov chain, $Q$, and a vector of rates for the Poisson process, $\lambda$, where $\lambda_i,~(i=1,\dots,k)$ is the rate of $N_t$ when $Z_t=i$.

 The event times of $N_t$ are observed over a time window $[0,t_{\mathrm{end}}]$, but the behaviour of $Z_t$ is unknown, and we wish to perform inference on $(Q,\lambda)$.
-Setting $\Lambda=\mbox{diag}(\lambda)$, the likelihood for the number of events $n$ and the event times $t_1,\dots,t_n$ is \cite[e.g.][]{FearnheadSherlock2006}:
+Setting $\Lambda=\mbox{diag}(\lambda)$, the likelihood for the number of events $n$ and the event times $t_1,\dots,t_n$ is \citep{FearnheadSherlock2006}: